-For new dwellings, Building Regulations Approved Document L1A requires pressure tests to be carried out on a representative sample of dwellings.
+For new dwellings, as defined in Appendix D of this document, Building Regulations Approved Document L1A requires pressure tests to be carried out on a representative sample of dwellings.

 Approved Document L2A relating to new buildings other than dwellings requires an air leakage test to be carried out on all buildings.
 There are only a few exceptions.
-One of the exceptions is where the new build is less than 500 m2, then an airtightness of 15 m3/(h.m2) may be assumed provided that the Target carbon dioxide Emission Rate (TER) is achieved using the National Calculation Methodology.
-However, it may be desirable to pressure test since the actual (lower) air permeability can then be used to calculate the Building CO2 Emission Rate (BER).
+One of the exceptions is where the new build is less than 500 m2, then an airtightness of 15 m3/(h.m2) may be assumed provided that the Target carbon dioxide Emission Rate (TER)

+is achieved using the National Calculation Methodology.
+However, it may be desirable to pressure test since the actual (lower) air permeability can then be used to calculate the Building CO_2 Emission Rate (BER).
 The other exception is where the building is extremely large or complex and this aspect is dealt with separately in section 5 of this document.